regiaharun/source-engine-articles/momentum-mod-vs-source-surf-physics.md

         }
     }

-    // Apply the ground state
+    // Apply the final ground state
     if (bGrounded)
         SetGroundEntity(&pm);
     else